-Three Marketing Lessons from The Political Realm - Kellblog
+Three Marketing Lessons from The Realm of Politics - Kellblog

 - Framing is everything.
 You can win deals by changing the customer’s view on what they should be buying.

 - The power of consistency.
 Repetition works.
 Pick a standard set of messages and words, train your team on them, and enforce standard usage.

-Use my maxim to help: it’s better to be consistent than better.
+Use this maxim to help: it’s better to be consistent than better.

 Peace out.